rizinorg/cutter/docs/source/building.rst

 * ``CUTTER_ENABLE_CRASH_REPORTS`` is used to compile Cutter with crash handling system enabled (Breakpad).

 These options can be enabled or disabled from the command line arguments passed to CMake.
-For example, in order to build Cutter with support for Python plugins, you can run this command:
+For example, to build Cutter with support for Python plugins, you can run this command:

 ::

    cmake -B build -DCUTTER_ENABLE_PYTHON=ON -DCUTTER_ENABLE_PYTHON_BINDINGS=ON

-Or if one wants to explicitely disable an option:
+Or if one wants to explicitly disable an option:

 ::